cKlee/marcspec-article/article.md

 | !               | not exists       |
 | ?               | exists           |

 Every subTerm of a subSpec can be either a MARCspec or a comparison-string (comparisonString).
-ComparisonStrings are preceded by the character '\' and have some requirements towards escaping of special characters (see MARCspec specification [[^6]] for a deeper explanation of comparisonStrings).
+ComparisonStrings are prefixed by the character '\' and have some requirements towards escaping of special characters (see MARCspec specification [[^6]] for a deeper explanation of comparisonStrings).

 Furthermore expressions in subSpecs can be chained through the character '|' ( as a symbol for the boolean OR) and multiple subSpecs can be repeated one after another (interpreted as the boolean AND).